MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 #### Framework Unit Testing

 [@Cheesebaron](https://github.com/Cheesebaron) took the chance and converted all our Unit Tests to XUnit, which works better for some platforms.
 After that he didn't stop there and he added a bunch more of tests.
 Let's help him and improve our coverage for the next version!

+`RaiseCanExecuteChanged` is now much easier to test, since [@jacobduijzer](https://github.com/jacobduijzer) has added some helpers and extension methods to ensure whether `CanExecuteChanged` has been raised or not.
+You can read more about this on the [official documentation](https://www.mvvmcross.com/documentation/fundamentals/testing).

 #### Bindings